cisocrgroup/OCR-Workshop/presentations/README.md

 * the pdf versions of the presentations (in `pdfs`)
 * a Makefile for converting markdown to pdf

-For best viewing results look at the pdfs.
+For best viewing results please look at the pdfs.